deeplearning4j/deeplearning4j/docs/nd4j/templates/quickstart.md

 <!--- staying away from itemsize and data buffer.
 The numpy quickstart has these. -->

 ### Array Creation
-To create INDArrays you use the static factory methods of the [Nd4j](https://deeplearning4j.org/api/latest/org/nd4j/linalg/factory/Nd4j.html) class.
+To create INDArrays you use the static factory methods of the [Nd4j](https://deeplearning4j.org/api/latest/org/nd4j/linalg/factory/Nd4j.html ) class.

 <!--- We have good docs on creating INDArrays already.  -->
 <!--- https://deeplearning4j.org/docs/latest/nd4j-overview#creating -->
-The `Nd4j.create` functiion is overloaded to make it easy to create INDArrays from regular Java arrays.
+The `Nd4j.create` function is overloaded to make it easy to create INDArrays from regular Java arrays.
 The example below uses Java `double` arrays.
 Similar create methods are overloaded for `float`, `int` and `long`.

 ```java
 double arr_2d[][]={{1.0,2.0,3.0},{4.0,5.0,6.0},{7.0,8.0,9.0}};